 MS, Agronomy, University of Missouri

-Jim Heiser is a Research Associate who began working at the Fisher Delta Research Center in April 2004 as a summer worker.
+Jim Heiser is a Research Associate who began working at the Fisher Delta Research, Extension and Education Center in April 2004 as a summer worker.
 Jim received a M.S. degree in Agronomy (Weed Science) from the University of Missouri in 2007 and worked for the Weed Science Project until accepting a Research Associate position in Cropping Systems and Soils with Dr. Gene Stevens in 2008.
-Jim returned to Weed Science in 2013 as project leader at the Delta Center.
+Jim returned to Weed Science in 2013 as project leader at the Fisher Delta Research, Extension and Education Center.
 Jim’s responsibilities include:

 - Work with farmers, agricultural consultants and industry representatives to develop and promote effective weed management programs based on producer needs and sound IPM principles.

 - Design and manage field plots, collect data, and analyze trial results to address the needs of producers in the region.

 - Disseminate applied weed management information by delivering oral and written results in newsletters, at local field days, producer meetings, and scientific conferences.

 - Cooperate with extension and research colleagues at the Fisher Delta Research, Extension and Education Center, at the University of Missouri Columbia campus, and in University of Missouri Extension.